mwvgroup/Pitt-Google-Broker/docs/source/access-data/tutorials/initial-setup.rst

 Our broker lives on `Google Cloud
 Platform <https://cloud.google.com/>`__ (GCP).
-To access the data you
+To access the data, you
-need a free GCP project of your own, with a configured service account authenticating your access to Google's APIs.
+need a free GCP project of your own with a configured service account authenticating your access to Google's APIs.
 You can then connect using many different languages;
 our tutorials (except this one) demonstrate Python and command-line methods.